ubisoft/mixer/docs/getting-started/features.rst

 World           |Y|
 ==============  ==================  ==============================================

 ..
-[Image]
-    Generated images and UDIMs are not synchronized.
-Image files are synchronized.

-..
 [Convert]
     The result of object conversion (**Object**/**Convert to** menu) is not synchronized.

 ..
+[Delay]
+    Some updates may be delayed until another modification is detected:

+    * scene annotations: try to click around in the background of the 3D viewport
+    * animation curves names : try to toggle the curve *Enable* checkbox twice.

+..
 [Edit]
     While an object is not in Object mode (in Edit, Sculpt, Paint, ...) the local modifications to this object are not sent to the other participants and the other participants modifications are not applied.
 Pending modifications are applied when the mode changes.

+..
+[GreasePencil]
+    * the mask layer is not correctly synchronized
+    * area fill is sometimes not correct

+..
+[Image]
+    Generated images and UDIMs are not synchronized.
+Image files are synchronized.

 ..
 [Library]
     The following are not synchronized: